Why buy sleeping pads for camping?

 - Weight and Packability: A lightweight sleeping pad will be easier to pack and carry on your trek.
 While necessary for insulation, remember that a pad with a higher R-value will often be heavier.
 Closed-cell foam mats may also seem bulky, although shorter ones are lighter.
 Double-check the weight listing on the sleeping pad you’re considering and plan how best to transport it during your trip.

 - Length: Sleeping pads are usually about 72 inches or longer.
 This size works well to keep the entire length of your body warm and cushioned while you’re sleeping.
 There are shorter pads, often about 48 inches, for those needing something more compact for their travels.

 Should you have a sleeping pad when you use a hammock?

 While sleeping in a hammock, a sleeping pad will improve your comfort and help you stay more stable.
-It will also keep you warmer by providing insulation from the chilly air that flows underneath you.
+It will also keep you warmer by providing insulation from the chilly air underneath you.
 Hammock-specific pads are designed to fit snugly within a hammock.
 Kits are also available to help adapt regular sleeping pads to be placed comfortably in a hammock.

 Sleepingo Self-Inflatable Sleeping Pad

 This sleeping pad is ultralight and compact yet provides excellent insulation and durability.

 Pros: Lightweight during transport yet comfortable during use, The Sleepingo Camping Sleeping Pad is our top pick.
 This pad is ideal for keeping you comfortable with its 2-inch thick support that cushions on varied terrain.
 The soft, quiet nylon material is flexible and durable to stay inflated for a peaceful night’s rest.
 Furthermore, at just 14 ounces, this lightweight pad packs down to the size of a water bottle when it’s time to travel.